Crafting structure that elevates story

 • Providing guidance on revision priorities and next steps

-Editing projects are scoped based on manuscript length and complexity.
-All projects begin with a complimentary consultation to discuss your manuscript, goals, and timeline, and to determine whether developmental editing is the right fit for your book.
+Editing projects are quoted based on manuscript length and complexity.
+All projects begin with a free consultation to discuss your manuscript, goals, and timeline, and to determine whether developmental editing is the right fit for your book.